gvwilson/sdxpy/src/pack/index.md

 -   dup
 ---

-There is no point building software if you can't install it.
 Inspired by the [%i "Comprehensive TeX Archive Network" %] ([CTAN][ctan]), most languages have an online archive from which people can download packages.
-Each package typically has a name and one or more versions;
+Each [%i "package" %] typically has a name, one or more versions, and a list of [%i "dependency" dependencies %] (which are also versioned).
-each version may have a list of dependencies, and the package may specify a version or range of versions for each dependency.
-Installing the files in a package is mostly a matter of copying them to the right places.
-Before then,
-though,
-we need to figure out exactly what versions of different packages to install in order to create a consistent setup.
-If A and B require different versions of C, it might not be possible to use A and B together.
+In order to install a package, we need to figure out exactly what versions of its dependencies to install: if A and B require different versions of C, we might not be able to use A and B together.

-Installing every package's dependencies separately isn't an option: if A uses one version of C and B uses another in the same program, the results are going to be inconsistent at best.
-This chapter therefore explores how to find a workable installation or prove that there isn't one.
+This chapter explores how to find a workable installation or prove that there isn't one.
 It is based in part on [this tutorial][package_manager_tutorial] by [%i "Nison, Maël" "Maël Nison" url="nison_mael" %] and on [Andreas Zeller's][zeller_andreas]